olmopolmo/scientific_programing/README.md

 ![Github FINAL 1](https://user-images.githubusercontent.com/59457964/196644656-1596132e-6bf8-42ba-94f4-b8f560400410.png)

+The collaboratory history is performed on Group_story.txt

+And the story performed by each integrant of the group is in Joan_Pau_Gutierrez_story.txt and Marc_Escobosa_story.txt

-Hope we did it right!
+Hope we did it right! 😉